brimcg/visor/README.md

 ![Modified headband](IMG_20200323_084829_small.jpg)

 Tip:  See threading [instructions](LoopThread/ThreadInstructions.md) to attach elastic band.
+The elastic band should be approximately 18" (38 mm).

 Tip:  Paper clip your printed [cut template](PrusaFaceShieldHolesRC2.pdf) to your transparency before punching holes to maintain proper hole alignment.